Archinamon/android-gradle-aspectj/README.md

 <a href="https://github.com/excilys/androidannotations" target="_blank">AndroidAnnotations</a>, <a href="https://github.com/square/dagger" target="_blank">Dagger</a> are also supported and works fine.
 <a href="https://github.com/JakeWharton/butterknife" target="_blank">Butterknife</a> now doesn't support ad could works with bugs and errors.
 WIP on that problem.

-This plugin based on <a href="https://github.com/uPhyca/gradle-android-aspectj-plugin/" target="_blank">uPhyca's plugin</a>.
+This plugin was based on <a href="https://github.com/uPhyca/gradle-android-aspectj-plugin/" target="_blank">uPhyca's plugin</a>.
+Nowdays my plugin has completely re-written code base.

 Key features
 -----